 The original mill was water powered and the mill pond was located under the area of level ground behind the mill, the pond having been filled in, probably in the mid 20thC.
 The river passes under the mill and the yard in front of the mill, then under the house opposite before emerging into the Higher mills pond.
 See the page on mill ponds.

-Another Mill in Rainow village itself was called Mill Brook, see below for photo which was taken prior to 1868 when the mill burnt down.
+Another mill in Rainow village itself was called Mill Brook, see below for photo which was taken prior to 1868 when that mill burnt down.

 Your Historic Documents